r00b/cessna-private-pilot-course/1.2-improving-control/2-using-your-airport-and-radio.md

   * Where you are: "Two zero miles southwest at eight thousand, five hundred"
   * What you want: "Inbound for landing"
   * What you know: "Information Bravo"
-* ATC functions: address clearance delivery, ground control, tower, departure control, etc
+* ATC functions: address clearance delivery, ground control, tower, departure control, etc.
 * Flight Service Stations (FSS): addressed as *Radio*
 * ATC may abbreviate call sign to last three characters; do not abbreviate your callsign until ATC does
 * [Memorize phonetic alphabet](https://quizlet.com/9566872/coast-guard-phonetic-alphabet-flash-cards/)